fenix-framework/examples/tpcw/README.md

   * `NUM_EBS`: the maximum number of emulated browsers that TPC-W will need to support.
 It must be greater than 0.

-If the `package` commando succeeded you should be able to deploy the application with:
+If the `package` command succeeded you should be able to deploy the application with:

     mvn tomcat6:deploy -Dtomcat.username=<username> -Dtomcat.password=<password>